-ASTM A53 Grade A vs Grade B Pipes
+ASTM A53 Grade A and Grade B differ mainly in strength, pressure capability, and application.

 Mechanical properties are the core difference between Grade A and Grade B, which directly determines the load-bearing and pressure-resistant capabilities of the pipe.
 Process details are also adjusted according to different performance requirements.
 Specific parameter comparisons are shown in the table below: